 Debt and equity capital market activity remains a growing source of work for Brazilian law firms, while demand for counsel in large restructurings and bankruptcy cases remains high.

-However, the infrastructure sector is the one that holds the most promise, with the government’s programme for investment partnerships offering major opportunities for ports, airports, roads, railways and sewage development through concessions and privatisation deals.
+The infrastructure sector has seen a healthy uptake in activity, with the government’s recently implemented programme for investment partnerships offering major opportunities for ports, airports, roads, railways and sewage development through concessions and privatisation deals.
 Private equity funds with interest in infrastructure are circling, creating more work for law firms.

-Where firms in previous years would prefer to farm out anti-corruption advice to partner boutiques, a clear shift can be seen in recent years.
-Almost all firms have anti-corruption departments established by partners specializing in criminal law, Brazil's anti-corruption framework has come a long way since Operation Car Wash.
+Where firms in previous years would be seen farming out anti-corruption advice to partner boutiques, a clear shift has been seen in recent years.
+Almost all firms have anti-corruption departments established by partners specialising in criminal law and Brazil's anti-corruption framework has come a long way since the days of Operation Car Wash.